rl1987/trickster.dev/tricksterblog/content/post/strategies-and-patterns-of-gray-hat-social-media-automation.md

 1. Mother account that is not running any gray hat automations directly, but is used to build a primary audience and sell stuff.
-2. Child accounts that perform things like follow-unfollow, mass DMs, etc. to bring new people to the mother account and maybe to build secondary assets (that may be difficult because platform is likely to shut them down evenutally).
+2. Child accounts that perform things like follow-unfollow, mass DMs, etc. to bring new people to the mother account and maybe to build secondary assets (that may be difficult because platform is likely to shut them down eventually).
 3. Scraper accounts that gather audience data for child accounts to act on.
 These are meant to be disposable and replaced when burned.

 Abusing social media ads